reside-ic/packit-infra/playbooks/wipe-packit-instance.md

 data from the instance indiscriminately.
 There currently isn't any way to remove a single packet.
 Make sure you understand the consequences.

-These steps will preserves auxiliary data held in Packit, including users, roles and permissions.
+These steps will preserve auxiliary data held in Packit, including users, roles and permissions.

 There are two places where data needs to be deleted: we need to remove the data